minima-global/minidocs/docs/runanode/testnetstatus.md

 The Bootstrap phase for Mainnet has started.
 This involves gradually moving all node runners to Mainnet from Testnet.

 Mainnet is a hardfork and therefore Testnet (0.103 and below) and Mainnet versions (1.0 and above) are not compatible.

-Once updated, you will no longer see any of your Testnet wallet balances and will not be able to restore a Testnet backup to a node on Mainnet.
+This means that once updated you will no longer see any of your Testnet wallet balances and will not be able to restore a Testnet backup to a node on Mainnet.

-Please note that you will also have a different Seed Phrase on Mainnet to your Testnet node.
+You will also have a different Seed Phrase on Mainnet to your Testnet node.

 Mainnet Version 1.0 is now available for: